ajkerrigan/visidata-plugins/README.md

 ## vds3: Open Amazon S3 paths and objects

 ### Demo

+**Note:** This plugin's functionality has been migrated into VisiData core.
+If you're using VisiData v2.12dev or higher, you no longer need this plugin!

 Browse S3 with an interface like a console-based file explorer: